Beachcasts/doctrine-expressive-example/README.md

 ## CLI Tools
 Also, the Zend Expressive CLI and Doctrine CLI commands are available by gaining the terminal from Docker.

+Get the container IDs:
+`docker ps`
 `docker exec -i -t {container-id} bash`

-Change {container-id} with the Docker container ID.
+Change {container-id} with the Docker container ID from the `docker ps`.

 Then CLI tools are available: